linpengcheng/PurefunctionPipelineDataflow/README.md

 From the theory of "warehouse/workshop model", It's the evaluation method of the manufacturing industry. system performance should be evaluated from two aspects:

-1. Maximum computing power of all workshops by type.
+1. Maximum computing power of all workshops by type, This is the largest part production capacity.
-2. The speed at which the entire system (warehouse/workshop) cooperates with each other to complete a complex calculation task.
+2. The speed at which the entire system (warehouse/workshop) cooperates with each other to complete a complex calculation task, This is the largest product production capacity.

 ##### The out-of-order execution technology of modern CPUs is a mistake on February 16 2021